suleenwong/suleenwong.github.io/pages/diabetes.md

 <span style="color:darkgrey;">June 2022 &nbsp;&ndash;&nbsp; Su Leen Wong</span>

 **Overview:**
-The goal of this project is to predict using machine learning models whether a patient has diabetes or not.
-The dataset is the Pima Indians Diabetes Database.
+The goal of this project is to predict using machine learning whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.

+The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.

 **Language used:** Python